AugustTimes77/SCSUForum/README.md

 ## Database Setup

+If you are using a database on your system do this:
 1. Create a MySQL database named `scsuforum`
 2. The database requires the following tables:
    - users
    - forums
    - posts
    - messages

+If you are using the VM database check the discord!

 Example database schema:
 ```sql